nrayburn-tech/node-http-proxy/README.md

 ### Options

-`httpProxy.createProxyServer` supports the following options:
+`createProxy` supports the following options:

 - **target**: url string to be parsed with the url module
 - **forward**: url string to be parsed with the url module